iron-fish/website/docs/rpc.md

 ### `peer/getPeer`

-Gets peer data from an identity
+Gets (and optionally streams) peer data from an identity

 #### Request